 The ability for a photographer to enter any situation and work with the natural light presented to them is an incredibly important skill.
 All photographers need to be able to adapt to unexpected lighting situations, and a wedding can be one of the most challenging types of events to photograph.
 Learning to work with the contrast of bright light and shadowy darkness will create visually impactful images filled with drama.
-Use natural light to your advantage to enhance what is happening in front of you.
+Use natural light in photography as a way to enhance what is happening in front of you.

 “Avoid taking the typical picture that Uncle Bob could take.
 Frame and stand out.
 Try different things.” – Nacho Mora

 Doors, windows, archways and other types of physical structures will provide natural photo framing opportunities.
 Use them and draw the focus directly to your subject.
 You can find inspiration wherever you happen to be located and might be surprised how many framing opportunities present themselves if you look for them.

 “Reflections tell two stories in one photo.
 It requires training but when you master the technique the photos have an incredible force of communication!” – Nacho Mora

 Incorporating reflections into your photographs will strengthen your portfolio and enhance the developing storyline unfolding throughout the day.
 Some of the natural places to look for these are windows, mirrors, and even water if you happen to come across a puddle or a pond.
 Look for these opportunities, and place yourself in the right spot to allow for the moments to naturally happen.

 “Don’t be afraid to shoot from the front.
 If you do you will see that your photograph wins with impact!
 Try it!” – Nacho Mora